japonaisvolonte-

 Hokkaido

 Hokkaido, named after one of Japan's four main islands, is a fantastic spot for lovers of Japanese cuisine.
-The open kitchen adds its own charm, creating an atmosphere that truly feels like it's straight out of the Land of the Rising Sun: you’ll really feel it!
+The open kitchen adds its own charm and creates an atmosphere truly worthy of the Land of the Rising Sun: it feels just like you’re there!
 The house specialties are yakisoba and gyoza, undoubtedly the best in the city!

 Address: 14 Rue Chabanais, 75002 Paris, France